2-packet/service-topbar/database/README.md

 		.catch(() => res.status(500).send('Could not update restaurant.'));
 });
 ```

 Server will invoke the database code shown below.
+This function will make a query that ***updates*** the table row matching the provided id.

 >DATABASE CODE:
 ```